Battery Storage Projects

 PSE plans to install one front-of-the-meter (FTM)* battery in a residential neighborhood that already has a high occurrence of customer-owned rooftop solar photovoltaic (PV) technology.
 The primary purposes of this project will be to manage the integration of excess solar PV electricity back-fed to the grid, form a microgrid, and test back-up power.
 We’re targeting a late summer 2020 install for this demonstration.

 PSE plans to install a 1MW/2MWh lithium-ion battery at Tenino’s Blumaer substation.
 We also plan to install a 150kW solar array on land PSE owns adjacent to the substation.
-These installations will complement existing solar panels at Tenino High School, creating a microgrid “island” that the school can operate as an emergency shelter for the city.
-Currently, we are still in the contracting phase with the Department of Commerce for support through the Clean Energy Fund and expect to begin the installation process in 2020.
+These installations will complement existing solar panels at Tenino High School, creating a microgrid “island” that the school can operate as a shelter for the city.
+Currently, we are still in the contracting phase with the Department of Commerce for support through the Clean Energy Fund and expect to begin the installation process in 2022.

 In late 2015, PSE installed a 2MW/4.4MWh lithium-ion battery system adjacent to the existing substation in the Whatcom County town of Glacier.
 The project is funded in part by a $3.8 million grant from the Washington State Department of Commerce, in addition to a $7.4 million investment by PSE.
 The Glacier demonstration project is designed to perform three primary functions: serve as a temporary back-up power source to “island” a portion of the local Glacier circuit during outages; reduce system load during periods of high demand; balance energy supply and demand, helping to support greater integration.